The Werewolf Caper:

-It has to have been abundantly clear to everyone on the staff that Remus was vastly unequal to the task of keeping James and Sirius in line.
+It has to have already been abundantly clear to everyone on the staff that Remus was vastly unequal to the task of keeping James and Sirius in line.
 Perhaps, now that James had gotten a strong wake-up call, he would be more amenable to policing both his own and Sirius’s behavior.
-And Pettigrew’s.
+And Pettigrew’s as well.

-In addition, Severus Snape now knew that Lupin was a werewolf, and perhaps keeping Lupin on as a Prefect might not have looked like a wise move.
+In addition, Severus Snape clearly knew good and well that Lupin was a werewolf, and, vows of silence notwithstanding, perhaps keeping Lupin on as a Prefect might not have looked like a wise move.

 And, for all that they would have recognized James’s apparent heroism in saving a fellow student, at considerable personal risk, I think that with his track record, the staff of Hogwarts would have wanted to see James “prove himself” for a reasonable period of time afterwards before they did anything like awarding him such an accolade as appointing him Head Boy.
 And I think that in order to keep the whole sorry matter under wraps it would have been necessary for them to provide some other public arena from which awarding the Head Boy’s office to James Potter would have made sense.
-Appointing him Quidditch Captain for year 6 now seems the most likely method, assuming that he wasn’t Captain already.
-Which he may have been.
+After the fact, appointing him Quidditch Captain for year 6 now seems the most likely method, assuming that he wasn’t Captain already — which he may have been.
 He was certainly a Quidditch star by then.
 All of this reasoning still plays, even in the wake of DHs.

 And for that matter, we do not even know what the competition for Head Boy was like in James’s year.
 His having been appointed Head Boy may simply have been because he really was the best candidate in that year’s field of possibilities.
 He could well have been appointed despite the werewolf caper (and the public hazing incident) rather than because of it.